mt-caret/mizu/README.md

     in Double Ratchet is not needed.
 - Discovery requests are currently very naive, should possibly be reworked to ease key agreement.
+- Does Mizu really minimize traffic leakage, and if so, to what extent?
+  - Operations on smart contracts require authentication of address, this will most likely leak information (ex.
+Alice posting a Discovery message to Bob show Alice paid for it, linking Bob and Alice together)

 ## TODOs